MDecker-MobileComputing/mr4b/README.md

 # My Git-Repositories for Bash (mr4b) ##

-*mr4b* is a command line utility to perform mass operations on Git repositories on the local machine.
+*mr4b* is a command line utility to perform mass operations on [Git](https://git-scm.com/) repositories on the local machine.
-It is just a collection ob Bash scripts and therefore should run on most Linux(-like) environments.
+It is just a collection of Bash scripts and therefore should run on most Linux(-like) environments.

-In contrast to many competiting solutions for performing mass operations on Git repositories it does not required a special scripting language like *Python* or *Perl* and therefore should also run on restricted or "emulated" Linux environments like [Cygwin](https://www.cygwin.com/) or [MinGW](http://www.mingw.org/) on Windows.
+In contrast to many competiting solutions for performing mass operations on Git repositories *mr4b* does not required a special scripting language like Python or Perl and therefore should also run on most restricted or "emulated" Linux environments with the Bash shell and Git.
+For example, it runs in [Cygwin](https://www.cygwin.com/) or [MinGW](http://www.mingw.org/) on Windows and also on MacOS.

 <br>

 This mr4b was inspired by [myrepos](https://myrepos.branchable.com/).

 <br>

 ## Installation ##